 To enable the in-room camera to capture video of the presenter or whiteboards/blackboards, you must ensure camera control is turned on via the touch panel.

-- Select Camera Capture or press On (if on/off buttons are available)
+- Select camera capture on or press On (if on/off buttons are available)

-- Select a Preset option to adjust using the camera controls.
+- Select the preferred Camera preset option or adjust the camera using the camera controls.

-The camera is now turned on, and you can select your preferred input (PC, visualiser, laptop etc) for the projector.
+The camera is now turned on, and if required, you can select your preferred input (PC, visualiser, laptop etc) for the projector.
 Please turn off camera capture at the end of the session.

 Pause a recording